Nonlinear Weak Lensing reconstruction for Galaxy Clusters: Introduction

-In this work, we employ simulated reduced shear maps constructed from two configurations: idealized toy models and cluster mass profiles derived from JWST strong lensing analyses.
-This framework allows us to address three critical issues.
+In this work, we use simulated reduced shear maps constructed from two configurations: idealized toy models and cluster mass profiles derived from JWST strong lensing analyses.
+This setup allows us to address three critical issues.
 First, we consider masks arising from unreliable reduced shear measurements and quantify the resulting bias.
-Second, we investigate whether an optimal iteration count exists that balances the trade-off between $\kappa$ map residual and bias in unmasked regions.
-Finally, we explore the fundamental limits of mass mapping by varying the threshold of available reduced shear data.
+Second, we examine how reconstruction accuracy and stability vary with iteration count in the presence of masks.
+Finally, we explore the systematic limits of mass reconstruction in increasingly nonlinear regimes by varying the threshold of available reduced shear data.
+This investigation directly probes how far a weak lensing mass reconstruction can reliably reach into the cluster core, a fundamental question for current and next-generation surveys that seek to maximize the reconstruction area in cluster mass maps.

 The paper is structured as follows.
 In Sec. $2$, we detail the mass reconstruction methodologies developed in this study.
 In Sec. $3$, we present the simulation setup and the resulting mock data, and evaluate the performance of different methods under various conditions.
 Sec. $4$ we summarize our findings and discuss prospects for future studies.
 Throughout this paper, we adopt a standard flat $\Lambda$CDM cosmology with $\Omega_{\mathrm{m}} = 0.3$, $\Omega_{\Lambda} = 0.7$, and $h = 0.7$.